edgarpf/aws-csoaa/README.md

 - As per the AWS documentation for billing purposes, AWS treats all the accounts on the consolidated bill as if they were one account.

+- When you work as a company with AWS, you will normally get an AWS representative.
+That representative will allow you carry out audits with third party vendors.

 ## VPC

 - When you delete an instance the elastic network interface which in the below example of eth0 will also be deleted.